Entanglement scaling for $\lambda\phi_2^4$: Results

 It is interesting to check whether the fit would allow for the calculation of the prefactors of the universal divergent terms (as usually determined by Feynman diagrams).
 If we fit the renormalization of the $\phi^3$, we find a correction $-0.23888(65)\log(\lambda)\phi$, which should be compared with the analytical $\frac{3}{4\pi}\approx0.23873$ used previously.
-Similarly, we could fit the critical exponents, and obtain $\beta=0.1298$, $\nu=0.98466$, $c_{ir}=0.5114$ which demonstrates that the method for determining $\alpha_c$ is pretty insensitive to the exact exponents.